 Introduction

 During Design, Support and Development, Documentation Products and Application Software Products are kept under configuration control.
-Under its Agreement with ELEXON, Cognizant also continues Configuration Control of the Master copies of specified Products (‘Maintained Products’) until the end of the contract.
-This controlled framework enables Cognizant:
+Under its Agreement with ELEXON, CGI also continues Configuration Control of the Master copies of specified Products (‘Maintained Products’) until the end of the contract.
+This controlled framework enables CGI:

 a. to issue scheduled releases of maintained documentation and software to ELEXON (ELEXON is then able to distribute copies of documentation to its Agent or Pool members);